 The Company was incorporated on 26 June 2017 as part of an asset backed funding structure in order to allow Birmingham City Council ("the City") to finance payments to the NEC Limited Pension Fund (the "Fund").
 As part of this structure, the City set up wholly owned companies, being PETPS (Birmingham) Capital Limited and the Company, which established a Scottish Limited Partnership called PETPS (Birmingham) Pension Funding SLP (the "Partnership").
-The Partnership was capitalised with £17.2million cash which has been loaned back to the City.
-NEC Pension Trustee Company No. 2 Limited, which is the trustee of the Fund, received an interest in the Partnership on 4 July 2017.
-Payments will be made by the City to the Partnership under the loan and the Partnership will make payments to the trustee of the Fund in accordance with an agreed distribution schedule.
+The Partnership was capitalised with £17.2 million cash which has been loaned back to the City.
+NEC Pension Trustee Company No.2 Limited, which is the trustee of the Fund, received an interest in the Partnership on 4 July 2017.
+Payments have been made by the City to the Partnership under the loan and the Partnership made payments to the trustee of the Fund in accordance with an agreed distribution schedule.
+Following completion of the 5 April 2022 valuation, the final £2.5 million contribution to the Fund to be paid in July 2022 was not required.